 Staying motivated to lose the baby weight isn’t the hardest challenge we will face as mothers.
 Managing our homes, keeping our children alive, dealing with the wining, protecting our homes from sheer destruction and attempting to be a decent adult who wears clothes is actually really hard too.
 As moms we are thrown into a whole new world of hurdles to jump over and it never ends.

-Let’s jump into why specifically losing the baby weight is so hard.
-Here’s 5 reasons:
+Let’s jump into why specifically losing the baby weight is so hard, but also how we can fix it!